 Challenges of remote working during COVID-19

 Without direct contact, it becomes more difficult to build trust and establish a personal connection with employees.
-Also, there are fewer insights into the day-to-day tasks of the team and have to experiment with different communication practices to help make their teams functional.
+Also, there are fewer insights into the day-to-day tasks of the team and must experiment with different communication practices to help make their teams functional.
 Let’s understand these challenges better.

-- Social isolation – Loneliness is a very common complaint when it comes to remote work.
+Remote work isolation and loneliness is a very common complaint when it comes to work from home practices.
 The employees miss so many social interactions that occur in office settings.
 If employees do not have the opportunity to connect with others, they suffer from isolation, lose the sense of belonging.
 As a result, it can impact employee retention rates.

 Managing the transition to remote work